 Angelie is a 12-year-old girl who is referred to the central hospital having been failed by a first-line anti-TB regimen.
 Angelie took her first-line medications daily under directly observed therapy.
 She had a positive sputum smear result at diagnosis, converted her sputum smear at month two, but had another positive sputum smear at month six.
-Samples were not sent for culture.
+Samples were not sent for culture or cartridge-based nucleic acid amplification testing. (i.e. Xpert or TrueNAT)